Reporting year 2024

 Children of compulsory school age continue to account for over two thirds of EHC plans

-From September 2014, EHC plans replaced Learning Difficulty Assessments (LDAs) for young people in further education, with LDAs then being phased out.
-Data on the number of LDA's was not collected in SEN2 and therefore figures up to 2015 do not include LDA's.
-The percentage of children and young people with an EHC plan who are aged 16 years old and over has subsequently increased since January 2014, however this has now stabilised, with reductions in the percentage of EHC plans in these groups seen in recent years despite increases in overall numbers.
+From September 2014, EHC plans replaced Learning Difficulty Assessments (LDAs) for young people in further education (FE).
+Data on the number of LDAs was not collected in the SEN2 data collection therefore is not presented below.
+The percentage of children and young people with an EHC plan aged 16 years old and over has subsequently increased since January 2014 as young people both transferred from LDAs to EHC plans and carried their plans with them as they moved into FE.
+Some young people will also have been issued with a new EHC plan following their move to FE.

 Historic data on gender and ethnicity is available for school pupils with EHC plans in the Special educational needs in England publication.